gvanrossum/gvanrossum.github.io/essays/scopes.md

-- In addition, the syntactic scope of walrus targets occurring in comprehensions is the next outer enclosing non-comprehension scope (i.e., skipping enclosing comprehensions)
+- In addition, the syntactic scope of walrus targets occurring in comprehensions is the nearest enclosing non-comprehension scope (i.e., skipping enclosing comprehensions)

 ### Assignment scope